 Communities recover together

 This restoration process is incredibly important as it brings back a sense of normalcy and indeed with it a sense of increased hope.
-Hopefully with the stronger communities and neighbourhoods that have been created, this recovery will be helpful and effective for all members of the community including our most vulnerable.

 - ‘Situational distress’ is normal.
 It takes many months for our minds and bodies to return to a sense of safety, even if the threat has been completely removed.
 This is partly due to neuroplasticity where our brain makes new neural pathways in response to experience, especially when the adversity is over such a long timeframe.
 Neurobiology explores the concept of the ‘fear circuit’ and so it can be helpful not to have the expectation that we will bounce back to being joyful, happy people quickly.

 - Recovering is never a single linear experience.
 Most people recovering from the death of a loved one, even a year or two later, can find they have some good days and some really bad days.
-This can also happen in the recovery phase of the pandemic.

 - Significant gender differences can be seen in how we manage grief and trauma.
 I have worked closely with men following a nasty bushfire and many of them expressed a sense of loss to know how to support their wives who wanted to keep talking about how they felt.
 Many men process big ugly feelings over time.
 There are some studies that show that doing a debrief after a traumatic event can actually make some people worse rather than better.
 Everyone will process this in their own unique way and it is only when there are red flags that we may need to really encourage someone to seek help.